-The holiday season is a wonderful time of year to send perishable goodies to your friends and family.
+The holiday season is not only a wonderful time of year to send perishable goodies to your friends and family, but it’s closer than you think.
 The only problem is trying to figure out the best way to ship them to make sure your treats get delivered on time and without damage.
 We have good news!
 With USPS, some perishable items can be sent out, as long as you take special precautions with your shipping.

 What is Perishable Mail?